We feel the same way most bar exam takers do about civil procedure questions: they can be tough.

 The majority of MBE questions will focus on the ability of the court to exercise jurisdiction over persons, know as in personam jurisdiction.
 Such jurisdiction must be both statutorily authorized and constitutional.

 Questions regarding whether a court has the statutory authority most frequently arise in the context of a state’s long arm statute, while questions of constitutional authority generally arise in the context of testing whether a party has sufficient minimum contacts with the forum state and adequate notice.

 Note: The minimum contacts analysis is what most personal jurisdiction questions target, so we recommend you have that analysis down cold.

 Subject matter jurisdiction is the authority of a court to hear particular types of cases.
 In other words: does the court have authority over the subject in dispute?

 A few key things to remember about subject matter jurisdiction:

 - The constitution allows federal courts to hear cases only where there’s a federal question involved (known as federal question jurisdiction) or where there are parties from different states involved in an amount in controversy that exceeds $75,000 (know as diversity jurisdiction).

-Claims with neither of these can still be tried in federal court if they are tied to a claim that does satisfy one of the two through supplemental jurisdiction.
+- BUT: claims that lack federal question or diversity jurisdiction can still be tried in federal court, if they are tied to a claim that does satisfy one of the two through supplemental jurisdiction.

 If neither of those can be satisfied, in diversity actions, venue is proper in any district where a defendant is subject to personal jurisdiction.
 In non-diversity cases, venue is proper in any district where a defendant may be found.